heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 - The Dockerfile specification defines a standard for building Docker images.
 - A Dockerfile is used to build a Docker image.
 - A Docker image is used to create a container.
-- A container is a runnable instance of an image.
+- A container is a running instance of an image.
 - A container is isolated from the rest of the computer.

 ### Cheatsheet